wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ### PROD Flags

-From here, I was able to read all three flags on the PROD machine:
+From here, I was able to read all three flags on the PROD machine (flags 7, 8 & 9):

 ![prod flags](/assets/img/posts/throwback/32_prod_flags.webp)